nadrino/kotor-walkthrough/kotor/walkthrough/020_Taris.md

     - I'm just looking around.
     - -> come back later for the bounty -> 200c again -> need the money at the moment
 - Continue the north street **TEMPSAVE**
 - 3 guys -> agress them ?
-NO -> PCO but 150 PX instead of 60 (+90PX, is it necessary ?) and loot
+NO -> PCO but 150 XP instead of 60 (+90XP, is it necessary ?) and loot
     - **[Persuade] Hey, guys, we can all be friends here.
 Let me buy you a drink.** (LSP +2)
 - Talk to the racist man (Gorton Colu)
     - Vermin and scum?
 What are you talking about?